raineorshine/npm-check-updates/README.md

 Please [file an issue](https://github.com/tjunnone/npm-check-updates/issues) on github!
 [Contributors](https://github.com/metaraine/) are responsive and happy to assist.

+Always include your package.json when reporting a bug!

-Pull requests are also welcome :)
+Pull requests are welcome, and will not collect dust :)